 site, we do need support.
 We would

 appreciate any donations and can accept PayPal.

 Chicago North Shore & Milwaukee

 801-802 was named "Valley Forge".
-After PST, which had become Southeastern Pennsylvania Transit Authority, retired it, It went to the Illinois Railway Museum where it has been restored to the original glory.
+After PST, which had become SEPTA, retired it, It went to the Illinois Railway Museum where it has been restored to the original glory.

 803-804 was named "Independence Hall".
 It is at the Rockhill Trolley Museum in Pennsylvania where it remains in the Liberty Liner scheme.

 WebWork by rinity echnology Co.